SandithKariyawasam/OmniFetch_CLI/README.md

 1. **yt-dlp.exe:** [Download the latest release here](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe)
 2. **ffmpeg.exe:** [Download the essential build here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z) *(Extract the `.7z` file, open the `bin` folder, and copy `ffmpeg.exe` to your OmniFetch folder).*

-**Your folder structure should look exactly like this:**

-📂 OmniFetch/
- ├── 📜 OmniFetch_CLI.ps1
- ├── ⚙️ yt-dlp.exe
- └── ⚙️ ffmpeg.exe

 🚀 Usage
 Right-click OmniFetch_CLI.ps1 and select Run with PowerShell.
 (Note: If scripts are disabled on your system, open PowerShell as Admin and run Set-ExecutionPolicy RemoteSigned -Scope CurrentUser).